Home

 What about those missing WMDs in Iraq?

-See my "First Person" report, from a speech delivered on Capitol Hill in 2006.
+See the "First Person Report" from my speech delivered on Capitol Hill.

 © 2007, Sentinel Research Associates.
 All rights reserved.